briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

         - Lots of funding

     - <u>Shadow IT</u>: an individual or department that works around the rules of a organization either knowingly or unknowingly (i.e. An employee storing sensitive data on their personal Google drive since its easier)
+        - This type involves building their own infrastructure
+        - Limited resources
+        - Medium level of sophistication

  ![alt text](image-6.png)